-Taylor Swift recorded this dance pop and disco song in 2013.
-She collaborated with Shellback and Max Martin in breathing life to the lyrics.
+Taylor Swift recorded this dance-pop and disco song in 2013.
+She collaborated with Shellback and Max Martin in breathing life into the lyrics.
 The song is quite different from the country pieces that the singer-songwriter is famous for.
 22 is a pop song with thunderous tonal characteristics.
 An acoustic guitar introduces you to a twangy riff that crescendos into an electrifying chorus.
 The chorus has all the elements of a fantastic dance pop, disco, and bubblegum pop to send anyone within an earshot into a dance frenzy.

 While 22 has a very catchy and upbeat vibe, it is never difficult for beginners to play on their guitar.
 The three chords closely mimic Swift’s Fifteen.
-The only difference is that there is a Dsus4 chord, instead of an E minor.
+The only difference is that there is a Dsus4 chord instead of an E minor.
 Again, the chord choice is perfect for mastering the art of chord switching.
 That should be a great exercise for introducing you to the world of fingerpicking.